GoPro Inc. (GPRO) Shares Down Despite Recent Market Volatility

 Insider Trading

-ZALAZNICK LAUREN, the Director of GoPro Inc., sale 50,000 shares at $5.78 during a trade that took place back on Feb 16, which means that ZALAZNICK LAUREN is holding 86,946 shares at $289,210 based on the most recent closing price.
+MCGEE BRIAN, the EVP, CFO and COO of GoPro Inc., sale 76,011 shares at $5.66 during a trade that took place back on Feb 17, which means that MCGEE BRIAN is holding 414,571 shares at $430,161 based on the most recent closing price.

 Stock Fundamentals for GPRO